-Faculty and Staff Notes
+Faculty and Staff News and Notes

 Brief items concerning recent faculty and staff achievements and professional activities may be submitted to the UCM News Bureau at firstname.lastname@example.org.

 The members of the University of Central Missouri faculty and staff bring a wealth of knowledge, experience and a worldly perspective to UCM students through their professional development and research activities.
 Faculty and staff are encouraged to submit for publication on this page news about professional organization activity, professional conference attendance, research presentations and professional honors and awards, both on- and off-campus.

 Dianna Bryant, associate professor of crisis and disaster management, was invited to Research Triangle Park, N.C., by the National Institutes of Health to participate in the review of applications submitted to the Requests for Applications ES-14-008 Hazardous Materials Worker Health and Safety Training (U45) and ES-14-009 Hazmat Training at DOE Nuclear Weapons Complex (UH4).
 These programs support grants providing education and training on handling hazardous material on the job, at disasters, and in DOE nuclear weapons complexes.

 Dr. Richard Herman, chair of the Department of Theatre and Dance, recently was named one of nine Icons of Education in Kansas and Missouri by Ingram’s magazine.
 The Kansas City-based, monthly business publication made the announcement in its February 2015 issue.
 Herman was featured with higher education administrators from the University of Missouri, Kansas State University, Missouri University of Science and Technology, Washington University, Park University, Truman State University, Fort Hays State University, University of Missouri-Kansas City.